HabanaAI/Model-References/PyTorch/examples/custom_op/custom_relu/README.md

 # CustomOp API Usage in PyTorch

-This README provides an example of how to write custom PyTorch Ops using a TPC Kernel supported on an HPU device.
+This README provides an example of how to write custom PyTorch Ops using a TPC Kernel supported on Intel® Gaudi® AI accelerator.
 For more details, refer to [PyTorch CustomOP API](https://docs.habana.ai/en/latest/PyTorch/PyTorch_CustomOp_API/page_index.html) documentation.

 For further information on training deep learning models using Gaudi, refer to [developer.habana.ai](https://developer.habana.ai/resources/).